jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 ![alt-text](img/azure-load-test-parameters.png "set a parameter for the load test")

-Make sure to also set the monitoring to point to your applications resources.
+Make sure to also set the monitoring to point to your application's resources.
 This will allow Azure load testing to capture metrics from this application.

 ![alt-text](img/azure-load-test-monitoring.png "Set monitoring for the load test")